-The low-rank matrix factorization approach has gained popularity recently and is now being used across various applications such as link prediction [22], [4] and recommender systems [23], [21].
+The low-rank matrix factorization approach has gained popularity recently and is now being used across various applications such as link prediction (Agrawal et al. 2013; Hsieh et al. 2012) and recommender systems (Forsati et al. 2015; Wang et al. 2015).
 In this work, we choose to build the basic prediction models based on the low-rank matrix factorization approach.